I just want to say before we delve into this post that we aren’t discussing the legality of the LED motorcycle auxiliary lights in this post!

 Scientists have known for decades that the eyes (and brain) see everything if we look.
 But things get missed when we glance.

 So what we need to do is catch the attention of glancing drivers.
-And whilst LEDs may help increase the chance of being seen, there is no concrete evidence to say they categorically work.
+And whilst LED auxiliary lights may help increase the chance of being seen, there is no concrete evidence to say they categorically work.